-- 1) Provide ongoing services to clients (participants, community members) - 2) At each session, ask your client (participant, community member) about their connection to HIV care (at minimum) - 3) Record delivery of services using the Types of Service Activities to document each session with the client (participant, community member) incl. for service coordination, refer to pg.
-17 - 4) Check to make sure you have the minimum client (participant, community member) information - o If 'no', complete the Demographic screen, Profile Medical tab, and Presenting issues on IPCC - o If 'yes', record changes in the client's (participant's, community member's) life as they happen, using the Demographic screen, any of the Profile tabs, and Presenting issues on IPCC - In particular, ask about (at minimum) their connection to HIV care (Profile Medical tab) - 5.
+- 1) Provide ongoing services to clients (participants, community members) - 2) At each session, ask your client (participant, community member) about their connection to HIV care (at minimum) - 3) Record delivery of services using the +Activities widget for session with the client (participant, community member) incl. all service coordination, refer to pg.
+17 - 4) Check to make sure you have the minimum client (participant, community member) information - o If 'no', complete the Demographic screen, Profile Medical tab, and Presenting issues on IPCC - o If 'yes', record changes in the client's (participant's, community member's) life as they happen, using the Demographic screen, any of the Profile tabs, and Presenting issues on IPCC - At the very minimum, ask about their connection to HIV care (Profile Medical tab) - 5.
 Refer to Figure 4